Land Use Planning

 Whenever possible, the Township shall attempt to widen Township roads to a minimum of 20 meters on local roads and 26 meters on all major roads.
 When the road which provides access to lands is not of sufficient width, any approval granted to a planning application, could be conditional upon the owner conveying lands to the Township to provide for this desired road width.

-All requests for closing a municipal road allowance are administrated through the Planning Department.
-There is no application fee.
+All requests for closing a municipal road allowance are administrated through the Development Services Department.
+The application fee is $500.00 plus the cost of land.
 A written request must be presented to Council explaining the reasons in support of the request.
-A deposit of $500.00 is required together with a completed and signed "Acknowledgement of Costs" form.
 Notice of this request is circulated to abutting land owners and a Public Hearing is required.
-Guidelines for the closing of a municipal road allowance can be found here.

 If you are either buying, selling or mortgaging a property, you may need a letter of zoning compliance.
 Or, your lawyer may need to obtain a letter on your behalf.
 No problem - we can assist you.
 To obtain a letter of zoning compliance, please complete an application form, and submit with payment of $100.00 to our planning division.